jepegit/cellpy/docs/formats.rst

       the ``CellpyData.make_summary`` method.

 The headers (columns) for the different DataFrames were given earlier in this chapter.
-As mentioned above, the ``Cell`` object also contains metadata for the run.
+As mentioned above, the ``Data`` object also contains metadata for the run.

 metadata
 ........